franleplant/nosleepjavascript-blog/content/blog/javascript-is-best/index.md

 I would say no, by a long shot, but does that mean that it is 100% trash?
 Also no, by a long shot.

+> Javascript's closures and functions
+> as a first class citizens make up
+> very expressive and powerful primitives to build complex abstractions

 For example, in my opinion, closures and functions as a first class citizens make up very expressive and powerful primitives to build